QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

    procedure P (V : limited Some_Type);
 ```

-Assignments to limited references have constraints.
+Move to limited references have constraints.
 They can only be assigned:

 - Other limited references, in which case values are moved from one reference
   to the next as opposed to copied (more on the differences between move and
   copy later).
 - A temporary value not referenced by any other object (some languages such as
   C++ call these rvalues).
+- An explicit move

 ```Ada
    V1 : limited Integer := 1; -- OK